 Locast’s response to the broadcasters’ suit is a countersuit that it launched in September 2019.
 The countersuit not only denies any wrongdoing, but it also argues that “the big broadcasters have ‘colluded’ as part of an effort to undermine and shut down Locast by ‘threatening business retaliation’ against any potential partners,” according to The New York Times.
 The Big Four have asked that Locast’s antitrust claims be dismissed, but so far, there have been no hearings in any of the legal actions.

-Needless to say, fighting a court battle with opponents that have billions at stake (and millions to spend) won’t be cheap.
+Needless to say, fighting a court battle with opponents that have billions at stake (and billions to spend) won’t be cheap.
 In December 2019, Locast launched a GoFundMe campaign to get some help with its legal expenses.
 Apparently, very few people were inclined to come to Locast’s aid — the campaign only raised $14,551 of its $500,000 goal before it ended.

 The other thing that caught the Big Four’s attention was AT&T’s support for Locast.
 In May 2019, AT&T added the free Locast app to its DirecTV and U-verse receivers.
 In June 2019, the company announced a $500,000 donation to the organization.
 These moves came at the same time that AT&T was locked in a heated contract negotiation with CBS over carriage fees.

 In the past, failed talks have led to blackouts, or the temporary removal of channels from cable and satellite services, leaving some viewers without any way to watch them.
-AT&T’s seemingly wholehearted backing of a service that would give its customers access to local broadcasters without costing AT&T any carriage fees was apparently the last straw for the Big Four, and the lawsuit against Locast was filed.
+AT&T’s backing of a service that would give its customers access to local broadcasters without costing AT&T any carriage fees was apparently the last straw for the Big Four, and the lawsuit against Locast was filed.